-^{5} The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
+\5 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
 "Profit attributable to owners of parent per share" is expressed with the figure after the stock split.

-The figure for the fiscal year ended March 31, 2019 is recalculated using the same method.

-6 Price earnings ratio (PER) for the fiscal years ended March 31, 2012 and 2015 are omitted as the Company recorded net loss for these fiscal years.

-7 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
-Figures prior to the year ended March 31, 2019 have been converted to align with the post-stock split standard.

-8 From the second quarter of fiscal year 2021, the Imaging Business has been categorized as a discontinued operation.
-Accordingly, we restated figures for fiscal year 2020.

-Troin the second quarter of listary year 2021, the inraging posities rate been categorized as a discontinued operation.
-Accordingly, we restated rigures for fiscal year 2020.
-Figures for fiscal year 2020 are for Olympus Corporation as of the end of March, and those for the Olympus Group in Japan as of April 1 for fiscal year 2021.
-The percentage within global senior management as of August 1, 2020 for fiscal year 2020 and July 1, 2021 for fiscal year 2021.
-Through fiscal year 2019, figures are as of June 1 of each respective year, and from fiscal year 2020, the figures are as of March 31 of each respective year for individuals in Japan (at eight special-purpose subsidiaries).
+\5 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
+"Profit attributable to owners of parent per share" is expressed with the figure after the stock split.
+The figure for the fiscal year ended March 31, 2019 is recalculated using the same method. \6 Price earnings ratio (PER) for the fiscal years ended March 31, 2012 and 2015 are omitted as the Company recorded net loss for these fiscal years. \7 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
+Figures prior to the year ended March 31, 2019 have been converted to align with the post-stock split standard. \8 From the second quarter of fiscal year 2021, the Imaging Business has been categorized as a discontinued operation.
+Accordingly, we restated figures for fiscal year 2020. \9 Figures for fiscal year 2020 are for Olympus Corporation as of the end of March, and those for the Olympus Group in Japan as of April 1 for fiscal year 2021. \10 The percentage within global senior management as of August 1, 2020 for fiscal year 2020 and July 1, 2021 for fiscal year 2021. \11 Through fiscal year 2019, figures are as of June 1 of each respective year, and from fiscal year 2020, the figures are as of March 31 of each respective year for individuals in Japan (at eight special-purpose subsidiaries).